jamiealquiza/bicache/README.md

 Bicache provides a size configurable (in key count [and eventually data size]) two-tier cache, with least-frequently and least-recently used replacement policies (functionally MFU and MRU, respectively).
 A shared lookup table is used, limiting read ops to a max of one cache miss over two tiers of cache.
 Bicache allows MRU to MFU promotions and overflow evictions at write time or on automatic interval as a background task.

 Bicached averages roughly p95 single-digit microsecond Sets and 500 nanosecond Gets at 100,000 keys on modern hardware (assuming a promotion/eviction is not running; the impact can vary greatly depending on configuration).
+This translates to millions of get/set operations per second from a single thread.

 # Diagram